BartMassey/movie-jobs/README.md

   given size.
 It includes a command-line driver to emit such an instance of size given on the command line.

+* `showinst.py` displays an instance and solution given on the command line using Turtle Graphics.

 This program is licensed under the "MIT License".
 Please see the file LICENSE in the source distribution of this software for license terms.